Thermoporometry and cryoporometry: Nuclear magnetic resonance cryoporometry

 NMRC is a recent technique (originated in 1993) for measuring total porosity and pore size distributions.
 It makes use of the Gibbs–Thomson effect: small crystals of a liquid in the pores melt at a lower temperature than the bulk liquid : The melting point depression is inversely proportional to the pore size.
 The technique is closely related to that of use of gas adsorption to measure pore sizes but uses the Gibbs–Thomson equation rather than the Kelvin equation.
 They are both particular cases of the Gibbs Equations (Josiah Willard Gibbs): the Kelvin equation is the constant temperature case, and the Gibbs–Thomson equation is the constant pressure case.

 Nuclear magnetic resonance (NMR) may be used as a convenient method of measuring the quantity of liquid that has melted, as a function of temperature, making use of the fact that the $T_2$ relaxation time in a frozen material is usually much shorter than that in a mobile liquid.
 To make the measurement it is common to just measure the amplitude of an NMR echo at a few milliseconds delay, to ensure that all the signal from the solid has decayed.
 The technique was developed at the University of Kent in the UK, by Prof. John H. Strange.

 NMRC is based on two equations, the Gibbs–Thomson equation, that maps the melting point depression to pore size, and the Strange–Rahman–Smith equation that maps the melted signal amplitude at a particular temperature to pore volume.

 To make an NMR cryoporometry measurement, a liquid is imbibed into the porous sample, the sample cooled until all the liquid is frozen, and then warmed slowly, while measuring the quantity of the liquid that is liquid.

 Thus NMRC cryoporometry is similar to DSC thermoporosimetry, but has higher resolution, as the signal detection does not rely on transient heat flows, and the measurement can be made arbitrarily slowly.
 Volume calibration of the total porosity and pore-size can be good, just involving ratioing the NMR signal amplitude at a particular pore diameter to the amplitude when all the liquid (of known mass) is melted.
-NMRC is suitable for measuring pore diameters in the range 1 nm to about 10 µm.
+NMRC is suitable for measuring pore diameters in the range 1 nm to about 2 μm.
+Instrumentation to make NMR Cryoporometric measurements is commercially available.

 Note: the Gibbs-Thomson equation contains a geometric term relating to the curvature of the ice-liquid interface.
 This curvature may be different in different pore geometries; thus using a sol-gel calibration (~spheres) gives about a factor of two error when used with SBA-15 (cylindrical pores).
 Similarly the freezing and melting curvatures (typically spherical on ice intrusion, and cylindrical on ice melting), result in a difference in freezing and melting temperature even in cylindrical pores where there is no "ink-bottle" effect.

 It is also possible to adapt the basic NMRC experiment to provide structural resolution in spatially dependent pore size distributions, by combining NMRC with standard Magnetic resonance imaging protocols, or to provide behavioural information about the confined liquid.